semgrep/semgrep-docs/docs/semgrep-code/rule-board.md

 # Rule board

 :::tip
-🎉 There is a new version of the Rule board called **Policies**. 🎉 To access the Policies page, go to [Rule board](https://semgrep.dev/orgs/-/board), and then click **Try new version**.
-You can always go back to the old Rule board by clicking the **Back to old version** button.
+🎉 There is a new version of the Rule board called **Policies** that is now the default representation for rule management. 🎉

+If you've previously opted out of Policies, to access it again, go to [Rule board](https://semgrep.dev/orgs/-/board), and then click **Try new version**.

+You can go back to the Rule board by clicking the **Back to old version** button.
 For more information, see [Policies](/semgrep-code/policies/) documentation.

 The new Policies page:
 - Autosaves any changes you make on the page.